-- 34. On 6 January 2016 the LME released a 'Guidance Notice' regarding financial penalties for business processing and reporting arrangements which would come into effect from June 2016 (see Notice 16 006 A006). - 35.
-The Guidance Notice sets out the following indicative fines for reporting of options volatilities: 5 errors or more in a calendar month: £1,000 for first offence, £2,000 for a second offence, and £5,000 for each offence thereafter within a 24 month rolling period.
-An offence may include a failure to report as well as errors in what has been reported.
+- 35. On 20 December 2019 the LME published the Indicative Penalties Notice. - 36.
+Paragraph 22(iv) of the Indicative Penalties Notice sets out the following indicative fines for errors in the reporting of options volatilities: 5 days of errors or

-- 36. Significant or persistent breaches of the reporting requirements will be considered to be a disciplinary offence and Members who are found to be in violation of the requirements may be subject to the LME's disciplinary process. - 37.
+- more in a calendar month: £1,000 for first offence, £2,000 for a second offence, and £5,000 for each offence thereafter within a 24 month rolling period.
+An offence may include a failure to report as well as errors in what has been reported. - 37.
+Significant or persistent breaches of the reporting requirements will be considered to be a disciplinary offence and Members who are found to be in violation of the requirements may be subject to the LME's disciplinary process. - 38.
 This might include (without limitation) providing volatilities that are significantly away from the market or which are otherwise, in the LME's opinion, erroneous.

-Peter Childs Head of Trading Operations
+James Macdonald Head of Trading Operations